yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 - `templates/`      contains HTML, JS and CSS templates.
 - `config/models`   is where you'll configure the persistent objects (database tables).

+During this tutorial we'll modify other files as well, but we won't look them in detail.
-Also note until here we don't even typed any line of Haskell.
+Also we didn't even typed any line of Haskell.
-It is now time to start the interesting stuff.
+But now, it is the time to start the interesting part.

 ## Echo